cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 The most obvious difference in the results you get when you use full text indexes is the inclusion of a large `bookmark` field.
 The reason is that text indexes are different from view-based indexes.
-For more flexibility when working with the results obtained from a full text query, you can supply the `bookmark` value as part of the request body.
+For more flexibility when you work with the results that are obtained from a full text query, you can supply the `bookmark` value as part of the request body.
 Use the `bookmark` to specify which page of results you require.

->	**Note**: The actual `bookmark` value is very long, so the examples here have truncated `bookmark` values for reasons of clarity.
+>	**Note**: The actual `bookmark` value is long, so the examples here have values that are truncated for reasons of clarity.

 _Example of using HTTP to search for a specific document within the database:_